GOP candidate charged with misdemeanor assault of reporter | New Country 923

 BOZEMAN, Mont.
-(AP) — The Republican candidate for Montana’s sole congressional seat was charged with misdemeanor assault Wednesday night after witnesses told police Greg Gianforte grabbed a reporter by the neck and slammed him to the ground the night before polls close in the nationally-watched election.
+(AP) — Thursday’s nationally-watched election for Montana’s sole congressional seat got a last-minute twist when the Republican candidate, Greg Gianforte, was charged with misdemeanor assault for grabbing a reporter by the neck and throwing him to the ground.

-Gallatin County Sheriff’s Brian Gootkin made the announcement late Wednesday in a statement posted to the county web site.
+Gallatin County Sheriff Brian Gootkin made the announcement shortly before midnight Wednesday in a written statement, about six hours after the attack on reporter Ben Jacobs of The Guardian.
 Gianforte would face a maximum $500 fine or 6 months in jail if convicted.
-The statement added that the reporter’s injuries did not meet the legal definition of felony assault.
+The statement added that Jacobs’ injuries did not meet the legal definition of felony assault.

 Gianforte was in a private office preparing for an interview with Fox News when Jacobs came in without permission, campaign spokesman Shane Scanlon said.